Pet Passport Bahrain

-Dogs must be vaccinated against rabies, canine distemper, parvo, hepatitis and Leptospira.
+- Dogs must be vaccinated against rabies, canine distemper, parvo, hepatitis and Leptospira.

-After the vaccinations are completed, a USDA (or CFIA) accredited veterinarian must then complete the Bahrain Veterinary Certificate for endorsement by the USDA or CFIA if traveling from the United States or Canada.
-If you are traveling from another country, the Governmental Authority should endorse the forms.
+- After the vaccinations are completed, a USDA (or CFIA) accredited veterinarian must then complete the Veterinary Certificate for Bahrain for endorsement by the USDA or CFIA if traveling from the United States or Canada.
+If you are traveling from another country, the Governmental Authority responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate and Blood Titer Test should also be included for endorsement.